DataScienceLabFHSWF/MentorLLM/README.md

 # MentorLLM
-Finetuning LLaMa2 for mentoring of students
+Finetuning LLaMa2 for mentoring of students.
+This repository uses the huggingface version of LLaMa2.